Alexander Zverev and the allegations hanging over tennis as assault trial begins

 The 27-year-old German is one of the favourites to win the title in Paris while facing a criminal trial in Berlin, where he is charged with physically abusing a former girlfriend

-But on Friday morning in Berlin, Zverev’s attention will turn to a very different court.
-The German No 1 and reigning Olympic champion faces the start of a public trial at the Berlin criminal court, where he is charged with physically abusing a former girlfriend.
+But by Friday morning in Berlin, Zverev’s attention turned to a very different court.
+The German No 1 and reigning Olympic champion faces of trial at the Tiergarten District Court in Berlin, where he is charged with physically abusing a former girlfriend.

 Zverev denies the allegations and is not required to appear at the trial in person, unless he is summoned by the judge.
-The fourth seed will continue to play at the French Open once proceedings are underway and said before the start of the tournament last weekend: “I believe in the German system.
+The fourth seed has continued to play at the French Open now proceedings are underway and said before the start of the tournament: “I believe in the German system.
 I do know what I did, I do know what I didn’t do.
 That’s, at the end of the day, what’s going to come out, and I have to trust in that.
 I do believe that I’m not going to lose this procedure.
 There’s absolutely no chance I am.”

-In October, Zverev was issued with a penalty order and fined almost £400,000 by a Berlin court for committing bodily harm against his ex-girlfriend, Brenda Patea, who is also the mother of Zverev’s child.
+In October, Zverev was issued with a penalty order and fined almost £400,000 for committing bodily harm against his ex-girlfriend, Brenda Patea, who is also the mother of Zverev’s three-year-old child, Mayla.
 Patea alleges that Zverev pushed her against the wall of their Berlin apartment and choked her following an argument in May 2020.
 The German public broadcaster DW reported that court documents published before the trial claim Zverev “briefly strangled his then-partner by the neck with both hands”, resulting in “shortness of breath and considerable pain”.

 Zverev is contesting the penalty order.
 In Germany, a penalty order is issued by a public prosecutor’s office when a trial is not considered to be necessary, such as when there is compelling evidence to support one side of the case.
-Zverev had the right to appeal the penalty order and maintains the presumption of innocence while he does so.
+Zverev had the right to appeal the penalty order and maintains the presumption of innocence while he does so, while his defence team have successfully requested that Patea’s testimony is heard in private.
+Patea’s testimony is the only part of the trial that will not be public.

 In recent months, Zverev has come under scrutiny while he has continued to play on the professional tour.
 At the Australian Open in January, Zverev regularly faced questions regarding his criminal trial as he progressed through the tournament.
 Zverev’s election to the ATP Players Council was met with criticism, and the German rejected suggestions that he should not be playing on the tour while the court case was pending.
 "Journalists are saying that, some, who are actually interested more in this story to write about and more about the clicks than the actual truth," Zverev said.